gmc-code/PC-microbit-micropython/docs/images/moving_images.rst

 .. admonition:: Tasks

     #.
 Alter the arguments to move the butterfly anticlockwise.
     #.
+Modify the code to move a small square in a complete circle.
+    #.
 Create a definition, **shift_img_directions(img, directions, sleeptime=80)**,  that takes a list of tuples, **directions**,  for the shifts and applies them to move the butterfly anticlockwise.
     #.
 Use the definition, **shift_img_directions(img, directions, sleeptime=80)**, to move the butterfly clockwise.
     #.
 Predict what the following directions might do: **directions =  [(0, 0), (0, -1), (1, -1), (1, 0), (1, 1), (0, 1), (-1, 1), (-1, 0), (-1, -1), (0, 0)]**